 The works are located some distance from the retained trees.
-The placing of fencing around each retained tree would be impractical therefore; Construction Exclusion Zone fencing will be erected around the works site as shown on the Tree Protection Plan 3283/200.
+The placing of fencing around each retained tree to the specification in BS 5837 - 2012 would be impractical therefore; Construction Exclusion Zone fencing will be erected around the works site as shown on the Tree Protection Plan 3286/200 using a slightly modified design as illustrated.
 The following issues should be considered.

-- > Type B Heras fencing erected as indicated on the Plan 3283/200. - > Fencing installed at locations shown on the plan and marked on site. - ➤ Location and adequacy signed off by Arboricultural Consultant and LPA advised. - > Tool Box Talk make construction staff aware of the importance of areas by site manager. - > Signs to be erected advising of the area's importance.
+- > Heras fencing erected as indicated on the Plan 3285/200. - > Fencing installed at locations shown on the plan and marked on site. - Location and adequacy signed off by Arboricultural Consultant and LPA advised. - Tool Box Talk make construction staff aware of the importance of areas by site manager. - > Signs to be erected advising of the area's importance.